 To apply for AME, you must fill in the form “S3720” and attach the following documents:

-2) An address (private, or from a certified association or from a CCAS).
-In case you have a private address, you must provide a certificate of accommodation, a photocopy of the residence permit if the person is a foreigner, or his/her ID card, along with a rent or EDF (electricity) receipt no older than 3 months);
+2) An address (private, from an association or from a CCAS).
+In case you have a private address, a certificate of accommodation will often be asked, plus a photocopy of the residence permit if the person that hosts you is a foreigner, or his/her ID card, along with a rent or EDF (electricity) receipt no older than 3 months);

-3) Evidence of your presence in France for more than 3 months (any type of evidence may be accepted, as long as your identity is stated in the document);
+3) Evidence of your presence in France for more than 3 months and less than one year (any type of evidence may be accepted, as long as your identity is stated in the document);

 4) A photo: colour photo only.

-5) Resources: Evidence of these resources is not mandatory.
-You must only indicate your resources in the form.
+5) Resources: You must indicate your resources in the form.
 It is possible to indicate « undeclared work » or « friendly help » or « help from an association ».
-However, it is not possible to indicate « 0€ » as your resources.
+However, it is not possible to indicate « 0€ » : if you do so, the file will be rejected.
 If you do not have any resources, you must indicate the amount of money that you receive from your friends or associations.

 GOOD TO KNOW ABOUT THE AME: